fangwei123456/spikingjelly/docs/source/tutorials/en/precision.rst

 Choosing a mode
 ---------------

 Start with BF16.
-Try FP8 after profiling shows that aligned Linear/MLP operations dominate runtime and the matrix dimensions approach the measured crossover.
-FP8 usually cannot recover its conversion and metadata overhead when CNN, neuron, or communication work dominates.
-Its memory use may also exceed BF16, so it is not a memory-optimization switch.
+Try FP8 for FC-SNN only with Triton LIF and matrix sizes near the table's crossover.
+For CNN/neuron-heavy models such as Spikformer, continue with FP16/BF16 until the FP32 boundary is optimized.
+Profile against the end-to-end step; FP8 memory may exceed BF16 and is not a memory-optimization switch.

 Run the crossover benchmark on the target GPU: